A truth about Naples, Italy - Things to do in Naples, Italy

 There’s a direct shuttle bus called “Alibus” from Naples Airport to Central Train station Naples “Garibaldi”.
 The bus station is around 100 m away from the exit of the airport arrival.
 The ticket costs € 5.
 You can buy the ticket on the bus, ticket machine inside the airport or Online.
 There are frequent connections to and from Airport.

 Where to you stay in Naples?

 Naples isn’t a safe city.
 It’s famous for pick-pocketing and robberies.
 When we reached Central station “Garibaldi”. we got very different vibes.The city didn’t seem secure or friendly at all.

 The best and secure areas to stay in Naples are Santa Lucia (near Naples Shore), Chiaia and Decumania neighborhood (Old town).
-We have stayed in Eurostars Hotel Excelsior and it has a hotel with the best view of the Gulf of Naples.
+We have stayed in Eurostars Hotel Excelsior and it has a Roof Top Restaurant with the best view of the Gulf of Naples.